csm123/sharepoint-javascript-helpers/readme.md

 **IN DEVELOPMENT, NOT READY FOR PRODUCTION USE**

 SharePoint JavaScript Helpers (SJH) makes it easier to work with SharePoint lists through JavaScript.
-It does not provide pre-fab solutions, but makes it easier to build your own.

 ## Capabilities

-These are very simple features that can be combined to produce complex SharePoint-based applications.
+SJH's simple features can be combined to produce complex SharePoint-based applications.

 - Get list items
 - Add item(s) to a list